Counterfactually Evaluating Explanations in Recommender Systems: Limitations

 \section{Limitations}

 We point out several limitations in our work. \textit{First and foremost}, our method might be considered to be slow because of the need for retraining.
 Our focus is to explore the direction of using the counterfactual approach to evaluate explanations and to examine how close the resultant metric is related to human judgments.
 We believe if the direction seems promising, then the future work can improve efficiency, especially as machine unlearning techniques improve.
-In addition, compared to conducting human studies, our method is still faster. \textit{Second}, we only consider \textit{item-based collaborative filtering} logic mainly because other logic would require different displaying user interfaces and recommendation system designs, and therefore it is difficult to compare with our method under a well-controlled setting. \textit{Third}, there might exist some other possible definitions on counterfactual scores other than the one proposed in Eq (\ref{eq:cf}).
+For example, one potential improvement is to replace retraining with influence function~\cite{koh2017understanding}. \textit{Second}, we only consider evaluating explanations generated based on \textit{item-based collaborative filtering} logic mainly because other logic would require different displaying user interfaces and recommendation system design, and therefore it is difficult to compare under a well-controlled setting. \textit{Third}, there might exist some other possible definitions of counterfactual scores other than the one proposed in Eq (\ref{eq:cf}), \eg considering rank change rather than score change.
 We do not list and examine all of them. \textit{Finally}, we do not build a real recommendation platform, hire participants to actually use it for a certain period, and gather the data from the real user experience.